 France may not be offering such visas as of yet, but why not extend your stay in France for a little, without using your holiday allowance, by bringing your laptop and working from your home-from-home for a few days?

 France is an ideal destination for your first motorhoming holiday, with pleasant driving conditions and amazing itineraries to choose from.
-Check out the Caravan and Motorhome Club’s list of accredited sites in France for some pleasant overnight options.
+You can opt for one of France’s free (or very cheap) aires, or service stations, if you’re only planning to spend one night in each place you visit.
+Otherwise, check out the Caravan and Motorhome Club’s list of accredited sites in France.

 VISIT THE LESS-VISITED

 - 1 Bargain Properties: 15 French houses on the market for under €50,000